neoforged/Documentation/docs/gui/screens.md

 private static final ResourceLocation SPRITE = ResourceLocation.fromNamespaceAndPath("examplemod", "container/example_container/example_sprite");
 ```

-One set of `#blitSprite` methods have the same parameters as `#blit`, except for the x and y coordinate within the sprite.
+One set of `#blitSprite` methods have the same parameters as `#blit`, except for the the four integers dealing with the coordinates, width, and height of the PNG.

 The other `#blitSprite` methods take in more texture information to allow for rendering part of the sprite.
-These methods take in the texture width and height, the x and y coordinate in the sprite, the left x and top y screen coordinate, the z coordinate (referred to as the blit offset), and the width and height of the image to render.
+These methods take in the texture width and height, the x and y coordinate in the sprite, the left x and top y screen coordinate, the tint color (in ARGB format), and the width and height of the image to render.

 If the sprite size does not match the texture size, then the sprite can be scaled in one of three ways: `stretch`, `tile`, and `nine_slice`. `stretch` stretches the image from the texture size to the screen size. `tile` renders the texture over and over again until it reaches the screen size. `nine_slice` divides the texture into one center, four edges, and four corners to tile the texture to the required screen size.